omeka/omeka-s-enduser/modules/zoteroimport.md

 ## Import Data

 To import, go to the Zotero Import tab on the left-hand navigation of the admin dashboard of your Omeka S install.
-This will automatically take you to the Import tab.
+This will automatically take you to the Import sub-tab, also in the left-hand navigation.

 ![Zotero Import options](../modules/modulesfiles/zoteroimport_new.png)